Skip to main content

 • Removed addresses — not automatically deleted; archive or tag-filter as needed.

-To update geometry for stops whose physical address has changed, use dedup_strategy=override on that import.
-To guarantee a clean slate (no stale stops), delete geofences carrying the tag first, then re-import with a fresh CSV.
+To refresh stops whose physical address has changed, edit those geofences individually.
+Note that dedup_strategy=override does not update an existing geofence in place — it creates a second geofence for the same name, so running it on a recurring sync steadily accumulates duplicates.
+To guarantee a clean slate (no stale stops), delete geofences carrying the tag first, then re-import a fresh list.

 See also: